-This is a freezer-friendly/make-ahead friendly recipe.
+You can make this mac and cheese ahead.
+It’s also freezer-friendly after baking.
 In the past, I’ve prepped this entirely and wrapped the pan in foil to freeze for 6 months.

-Serve this gooey, cheesy side with your choice of mains- or as a main itself.
-As I mentioned before, my daughter would be happy to eat this mac and cheese for breakfast, lunch, dinner and dessert.
+You can also serve this as a main by itself.
+As I mentioned before, our daughter would be happy to eat this mac and cheese for breakfast, lunch, dinner, and dessert.
 The girl has absolutely no shame regarding her love for this dish.

 Five Cheese Baked Macaroni and Cheese

-- 16 ounce large elbow macaroni
+- 16 ounces (454 grams) large elbow macaroni

-- 1 tbsp seasoned salt or to taste
+- 1 tablespoon (14 grams) seasoned salt

 - 1 1/2 teaspoons granulated garlic

-- 1 teaspoon granulated onion
+- 1 1/2 teaspoons granulated onion

-- 1/2 teaspoon ground mustard
+- 3/4 teaspoon ground mustard

 - 1/2 teaspoon ground paprika